Skip to Content

 You really can’t be the location of the Hampton Inn & Suites in downtown Roanoke.

-If I want to explore a town good and proper, I make sure I stay somewhere where I can get to where I need to go on foot.
+If I want to explore a town good and proper, I make sure I stay somewhere where I can get to where I need to go on foot, and there are several great hotels in Roanoke that allow you to do just that.
+Here are two of our favorite places to stay in Roanoke.

 The Hampton Inn & Suites in downtown Roanoke is perfectly located for all kinds of walking adventures.
-It is located right next to Elmwood Park, the downtown farmers’ market, and the Deschutes Tasting Room, and only a short walk from everything downtown Roanoke has to offer.
+It is located right next to Elmwood Park, the downtown farmers’ market, and Olde Salem’s Tasting Room, and only a short walk from everything downtown Roanoke has to offer.

 The rooms, while not luxurious, are super comfortable, and include a small refrigerator, coffee maker, and microwave, plus a desk for being productive, access to free WiFi, and nice views of downtown, especially if you splurge on a balcony room.